turtlemonvh/blanket/README.md

 # Blanket

-A RESTy wrapper for services.
+Blanket is a RESTy wrapper for long running tasks.

 ## Quick Start